jhlau/topically-driven-language-model/README.md

 - gensim: pip install gensim
 - tensorflow 0.8-0.12

+# Data format
+- One line per document
+- Sentences are delimited by tabs in each document
+- See examples in data/

 # Running the code (example.sh)

 #### Train a word2vec model using gensim.
 This step is *optional*, you'll only need to do this if you want to initialise TDLM with pre-trained embeddings. word2vec model settings are in the python file (word2vec.py)